GluuFederation/community-edition-containers/pygluu-compose/README.md

     make zipapp
     ```

-    This command will install executable called `pygluu-compose.pyz`.
+    This command will generate executable called `pygluu-compose.pyz` under the same directory.

 ## Example